Why Multi-camera Projects Are Time Consuming and Expensive

 Traditional Video Production Workflow Compared to V-Station HD Project-based Workflow

-Why V-Station HD?In order to understand the motivation for inventing V-Station HD, its a good idea to see how the workflow from acquisition to delivery is done in a multi-camera shoot before there was a V-Station HD, and how V-Station HD changes the paradigm by automating some of the manual tasks that are done today, as well as managing all the footage shot at the time of the event, when under the control of a single system.
+In order to understand the V-Station HD's workflow, it's a good idea to see how the workflow from acquisition to delivery is traditionally done in a multi-camera shoot, and how V-Station HD changes the paradigm by automating some of the manual and labor intensive tasks that are done today, as well as managing all the clips shot at the time of the event, when under the control of and managed by a single V-Station HD system.

 Who Needs V-Station HD?

 The applications for V-Station HD are diverse.
 It can do multi-camera event recording and live streaming, or be used in pro audio-visual communications applications for observation and training.
 In the event video production world, applications include theatrical/musical performances, interviews, religious services, community television, web content creation, screen tests for casting television and cinema, pre-visualization of a cinema productions, V-Station HD makes an excellent real-time asset management system to backup your camcorder footage during the shoot in case the storage card is lost, fails, or even runs out of storage space.
 Applications for pro audio-visual include multiple cameras for multi-room training, scientific observation and analysis of events -- such as clinical behavioral studies, focus group studies, sports training, military training and mission simulation, aerospace, medical training for surgical and patient monitoring and review, safety and security studies, manufacturing process control monitoring are other applications.